|

 1. Introduction

-methods can use in extracting metals from mineral ores?
+methods can be used in extracting metals from mineral ores?

 -